 Evaluations in this category can take varied forms: they can focus on understanding a small number of users' initial reactions, perhaps in depth (as in case studies) but they can also collect extensive qualitative feedback with statistical relevance, for example, in the form of questionnaires.
 Evaluations can be short-term to assess current or potential usage and long-term to assess the adoption of a visualization in a real usage scenario.
-The output consists of data recorded either during or after visualization use.
-The data can be the result of indirect expert collection of user experience, when the evaluator takes notes on observed behaviors, or of direct user feedback when methods like structured interviews and questionnaires are used.
+The output consists of data recorded either during or after visualization's use.
+The data can be the result of indirect expert collection of user experience, as when the evaluator takes notes on observed behaviors, or of direct user feedback as when methods like structured interviews and questionnaires are used.

 Informal Evaluation.
 An informal user feedback evaluation is performed by demoing the visualization to a group of people, often and preferably domain experts, letting them "play" with the system and/or observe typical system features as shown by representatives.
 The method is characterized by a very limited degree of formalism.
 For instance, it generally does not have a predefined list of tasks or a structured evaluation script as in usability tests.
 It is the simplest kind of evaluation and it is, probably for this reason, extremely common.
-These types of evaluations have been used to: assess "intuitiveness and functionality" [43], "probe for utility and usability" [21], "identify design flaws and users' subjective preferences" [79], "evaluate and improve [our] implementation of the ideas" [20], or "to solicit ideas for improvements and enhancements" [91].
+These types of evaluations have been used to: assess "intuitiveness and functionality" [40], "probe for utility and usability" [18], "identify design flaws and users' subjective preferences" [77], "evaluate and improve [our] implementation of the ideas" [17], or "to solicit ideas for improvements and enhancements" [91].

 Usability Test.
-A usability test is carried out by observing how participants perform a set of predefined tasks.
-For each session, the evaluators take notes of interesting observed behaviors, remarks voiced by the participant, and major problems in interaction.
+A usability test is carried out by observing how users perform a set of predefined tasks.
+For each session, the evaluators take notes of interesting observed behaviors, remarks voiced by the user, and major problems in interaction.
 The set of tasks is usually defined to address a subset of features the designer deems important for the project.
-What differentiates this method from the others is the careful preparation of tasks and feedback material like questionnaires and interview scripts.
-Its main goal is to perfect the design by spotting major flaws and deficiencies in existing prototypes [24], nonetheless it can also serve the purpose of eliciting overlooked requirements.
-Wongsuphasawat and Shneiderman [93] ran a well-structured usability test with 8 participants to evaluate Similan, a data visualization tool for the analysis of temporal categorical records.
-They ran the study with the goal to "examine the learnability", "assess the benefits", "determine if users could understand", and to "observe the strategies the users chose and what problems they encountered while using the tool".
+What differentiates this method from the other methods is the careful preparation of tasks and feedback material like questionnaires and interview scripts.
+Its main goal is to perfect the design by spotting major flaws and deficiencies in existing prototypes [22], nonetheless it can also serve the purpose of eliciting overlooked requirements.
+McGuffin et al. [49] assigned "semi-structured navigation tasks" to a genealogist to evaluate and inform the design of a visual tool used to explore large genealogical trees.
+Hetzler et al. [31] ran a usability test to "refine the details of the user interaction" of a visual analysis system designed to support constantly evolving text collections.
+The test was performed with 3 users and a series of assigned questions.

 Field Observation.
 This method is similar to a usability test in that careful observation of users is involved.
 The observation however happens in a real world setting, where the system under study is used freely.
 The main goal of field observations is to understand how users interact with the tool in a real setting and thus to derive useful information on how it can be perfected.
 Often, the information extracted from this kind of study is a series of emergent patterns that can inspire new designs or improve the current one.

 Sometimes, this kind of study can be followed by a more formal step of questionnaires or interviews to better understand the nature of the observed patterns.
-An example of field observation is the study of Vizster, a visualization for the exploration of on-line communities [31], where the authors observed usage in an "installation at a large party" where participants were free to use the developed tool.
+An example of field observation is the study of Vizster, a visualization that explore online communities [28], where the authors observed usage in an "installation at a large party" where participants were free to use the developed tool.